solidfire/solidfire-cli/README.md

 Description:

-The DisableEncryptionAtRest method enables you to remove the encryption that was previously applied to the cluster using the EnableEncryptionAtRest method.This disable method is asynchronous and returns a response before encryption is disabled.You can use the GetClusterInfo method to poll the system to see when the process has completed.
+The DisableEncryptionAtRest method enables you to remove the encryption that was previously applied to the cluster using the EnableEncryptionAtRest method.
+This disable method is asynchronous and returns a response before encryption is disabled.
+You can use the GetClusterInfo method to poll the system to see when the process has completed.

 Options: